BlueQuartzSoftware/simplnx/README.md

 git clone ssh://git@github.com/microsoft/vcpkg
 ```

-Use the Windows Explorer to open the vcpkg directory and double click the `bootstrap-vcpkg.bat` file.
+The `bootstrap-vcpkg.bat` file should be run automatically by CMake the first time.
 This will create the `vcpkg.exe` file.
-You will need to ensure that the path to the `vcpkg.exe` is on your `PATH` environment variable.
-There are several ways to do this in Windows, select the one that is right for your environment.
+Additionally CMake should automatically find `vcpkg.exe`.
+If CMake does not find it, you may need to add it to your `PATH` variable.

 ### MacOS/Linux ###